 Every holiday when I was growing up our table always had applesauce.
 When I was really young my grandmother made it from scratch herself.
-Nothing store bought can ever come close to the flavor of homemade applesauce and while it may seem like a daunting task to make your own its actually pretty simple.
+Nothing store bought can ever come close to the flavor of a homemade applesauce recipe.
+While it may seem like a daunting task to make your own, its actually pretty simple.
 Once you know the basics you can change up the flavors any way you want!
-Don’t believe me?
+Don't believe me?
 Just watch the video!

 Step 1 || Heat the liquid, sugar, and spices over low heat until the sugar is dissolved.

 Step 2 || Core, peel, and slice the apples.

 Step 3 || Add the apples to the liquid ingredients and increase the heat until simmering.

 Step 4 || Cook for 30 minutes, stirring occasionally until the apples are completely broken down.

 Step 5 || Mash the apples with a fork or potato masher for chunky applesauce or blend until smooth in a blender.